marcusramberg/blog/content/post/2021-02-01-sandvika-ice-skaters.md

 externalUrl = "https://www.youtube.com/watch?v=Z5IXau-k1oo"
 +++

-{{<youtube Z5IXau-k1oo>}}
+{{&lt;youtube Z5IXau-k1oo&gt;}}

 I shot this with my Mavic Pro in 4K.
 Unusual that it's cold enough in Oslo for this to be possible.